sean-mackenzie/idpt/README.md

 ## Acknowledgments

+- Huge thanks to Silvan Stettler (EPFL) for developing the initial implementation of GDPyT, which eventually led to IDPT.
-- Huge thanks to contributors of various open-source libraries for making projects like this possible.
+- And to all the contributors of various open-source libraries for making projects like this possible.